steph72/fcio-tutorial/docs/README.md

 `fc_setWin(myNewWin);`

 Those of you slaving away in modern software development's agile laying batteries might be familiar with the term "Minimum Viable Product".
-MVPs were once intented as a development technique in which a new product is introduced to the market only with basic features... to be expanded upon later.
-But the sad reality of it is that most MVPs get barely done and then are never touched again, because just and a little more than the bare minimum would have made a big difference in customer acceptance.
+MVPs were once intented as a development technique in which a new product is introduced to the market only with basic features and then expanded later.
+The sad reality is of course that most MVPs get barely done and then are never touched again, because just and a little more than the bare minimum would have made a big difference towards customer acceptance.

 But I digress.
-Let's put the new functions to use by designing our own MVP of a soon-to-be adventure game:
+Let's put FCIO's windowing functions (and some more new stuff) to use by designing our own MVP of a soon-to-be adventure game:

 ```c
 #include <fcio.h>